 1 - Ben was pleasantly surprised.
 It makes like a baked onion soup stew-like casserole.
 The bread and cheese completely dissolve during the baking, and it's an excellent way to use up the bits of cheese left clinging to the rind.
 I added some wine in the cooking as well as some thyme, and some broth instead of the plain water.
 Oh, and the onion should be browned a fair bit more - I made it so that it was just starting to caramelize, but it would be better with a more rounded browned onion flavour.
 I didn't measure the quantity of bread, cheese or cream, so that will come next.
 Ben would like texture variation like croutons.
 Hmmm...
 Perhaps I could do this by making butter croutons, popping them on top and doing a quick broil at the end?

 2 - I did not use the croutons and it was very good, even, as Ben put it, Burgoo good.
 Now that's saying something!
-I used white wine and beef broth, with may have rounded things.
+I used white wine and beef broth, which may have rounded things.
 Oh, and a bit of thyme.

 4 oz fatty bacon cut into lardons